 - And then return to a normal rhythm of breathing.
 Perhaps checking in and noticing how you feel now compared to just a few breath cycles ago.
 Notice the body sensations now.
 Notice any emotions.
 Notice your sense of being right now in this moment after the 4-7-8 breath.

-The recommended number of times to do this type of breath is going through four breath cycles up to twice a day initially.
+The recommended number of times to do this type of breathing meditation is going through four breath cycles up to twice a day initially.
 Sometimes, if you do more than that, it can cause some lightheadedness and dizziness.
 If that should happen, you can definitely decrease the number of breath cycles you do with the 4-7-8 breath and slowly build up.
 But perhaps this is a breathing technique that you might want to try before you do your daily mindfulness practice.
 Incorporating an intentional, mindful type of breathing before your formal practice.
 The invitation is there, the choice is yours.

 Andres Gonzales leads a simple breathing practice to help you extend the length of your exhale, telling the body it’s safe to let your guard down.
 Read More